Puget Sound Energy's management team works closely with our board of directors to deliver your energy future.

 Andy Wappler is vice president, Corporate Affairs for Puget Sound Energy.

-As head of Corporate Affairs, Wappler is responsible for PSE's ongoing efforts to enhance relationships with communities, government agencies and major customers, as well as the company's communications.
+As head of Corporate Affairs, Wappler leads the company’s communications, community affairs, energy efficiency and products and services teams.
 He also is the chairman and president of the Puget Sound Energy Foundation.

 He is married and has two children.